Cornell Funded Postdocs

 The Cornell University Wellness Program provides educational and physical fitness opportunities for faculty, staff, and their families to engage in healthy lifestyles that enhance the social and physical dimensions of life.
 For additional information, please visit our Wellness Program.

 The Office is dedicated to creating a positive environment for Cornell’s faculty, staff, and students by assisting in the resolution of discrimination, harassment, and bias matters; providing resources in the areas of affirmative action and diversity; and by addressing work-related issues that affect the life quality of Cornell’s increasingly diverse employee population.
-For additional information, visit the Department of Inclusion and Workforce Diversity.
+For additional information, visit the Department of Inclusion and Belonging.

 The Cornell Children’s Tuition Scholarship awards scholarships to children of eligible employees for study at Cornell and other accredited institutions.
 It is a benefit provided to the children of eligible Cornell employees who will be or are currently studying toward a degree at Cornell or an undergraduate degree at another institution, accredited by the American Council on Education.
 For additional information, please visit CCTS.